webpack/changelog-v5/README.md

 Important notes:

-By default webpack assumes that the `node_modules` directory webpack is inside of is **only** modified by a package manager.
+By default webpack assumes that the `node_modules` directory, which webpack is inside of, is **only** modified by a package manager.
 Hashing and timestamping is skipped for node_modules.
 Instead only the package name and version is used for performance reasons.
 Symlinks (i. e. `npm/yarn link`) are fine.
 Do not edit files in `node_modules` directly unless you opt-out of this optimization with `cache.managedPaths: []`

-The cache will be stored into `node_modules/.cache/webpack` by default.
+The cache will be stored into `node_modules/.cache/webpack` (when using node_modules) resp. `.pnp/.cache/webpack` (when using Yarn PnP, since alpha.21) by default.
 You probably never have to delete it manually.

 (since alpha.20)

+When using Yarn PnP webpack assumes that the yarn cache is immutable (which it usually is).
+You can opt-out of this optimization with `cache.immutablePaths: []`

+(since alpha.21)

 ## SplitChunks for single-file-targets